Thomas Noguchi: Later career, honors and professional bodies

 Noguchi was later appointed Chief of Pathology at the University of Southern California and then as Administrative Pathologist for Anatomic Pathology services at LAC+USC Medical Center.

 Noguchi was appointed professor by both the University of Southern California and UCLA.
 He is a past president of the American National Association of Medical Examiners.
-In 1999 he was honored by the Emperor of Japan who awarded him the Order of the Sacred Treasure for his "outstanding contributions to Japan in the area of forensic science".
+In 1999 he was honored by the Emperor of Japan who awarded him the Order of the Sacred Treasure for his "outstanding contributions to Japan in the area of forensic science."
 He retired the same year.

 From 2010 to 2022, Noguchi was the president of World Association for Medical Law (WAML), a medical body founded in 1967 to encourage the study of health law, legal medicine, and bioethics.

-Noguchi was portrayed by actor Thom Sesma in the Broadway musical Dead Outlaw.
+Noguchi appears as a character in the musical Dead Outlaw, about the life and posthumous display of Elmer McCurdy.
+The part was originated by Thom Sesma.

 Personal life

 Noguchi was married to microbiologist Hisako Nishihara (1922–2014) from 1960 until their divorce in 1982.
 They later got back together and Noguchi was at her side when she died.